-The coffee roasting process and our approach to it varies almost very quarter.
+The coffee roasting process and our approach to it varies almost every quarter.
 As we gain more and more experience.
 Since at Quaffee™ we roast each batch in a very hands-on manner, our experience changes the subtleties of our roasting.
 That said our basic roasting knowledge is based on we received direct from Steven Diedrich (inventor of the Diedrich roaster).
 Then our own personal experience with our coffees we source allows us to develop each profile.
+Add to that we continually read articles or books published on the art of coffee roasting.

 Notes about our philosophy to roasting